LancasterAlexUofU/sheet/README.md

 - Evaluating a formula with numbers and variables
 - Getting and Setting Cell Contents in a spreadsheet
 - Detecting loops for cell dependency values
+- Setting contents of a cell
+- Automatically calculate cell values

 Future extensions are: